TomasHubelbauer/ios-photos-metadata/README.md

 ## To-Do

-Add a UI for choosing the payload size to avoid needing to redeploy.

 Find the largest chunk that will not get corrupted by iOS.

 Replace `String.fromCharCode` with something else when it starts failing because